steven-fox/laravel-model-validation/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/steven-fox/laravel-model-validation.svg?style=flat-square)](https://packagist.org/packages/steven-fox/laravel-model-validation)

 This package makes it easy to add validation helpers to your Eloquent models.
 Some similar packages already exist, but this package aims to achieve flawless functionality in a customizable, Laravel-esque way.

+The purpose of this package is to:
+1. Reduce code duplication by providing a single location where the baseline validation configuration is defined for your models.
+2. Make it easy to retrieve that configuration to supplement specific validation scenarios (like FormRequests, admin forms/actions, console input, etc.).
+3. Provide data integrity for applications by ensuring models adhere to a particular set of rules that is independent of UI.

 ## Key Features